-Arms Warrior DPS Spec, Builds, and Talents — Battle for Azeroth (BfA) 8.2.5
+Arms Warrior DPS Spec, Builds, and Talents — Dragonflight 10.0.7

-On this page, you will find out the best talents for each tier for your Arms Warrior in World of Warcraft — Battle for Azeroth (BfA) 8.2.5.
+On this page, you will find out the best talents for each tier for your Arms Warrior in World of Warcraft — Dragonflight 10.0.7.
 We also have default talent lists for various types of content, such as raiding or Mythic+.
 If you play with Warmode on, we have your PvP talents covered as well.

-If you were looking for WoW Classic content, please refer to our Classic DPS Warrior talents.
+If you were looking for WotLK Classic content, please refer to our WotLK Classic Arms Warrior talents.

 Talent Cheat Sheet for Arms Warrior